sderosiaux/golb/pages/2015-02-03-youre-tired-of-notepad-use-atom/20150203-youre-tired-of-notepad-use-atom.md

 Atom is based on [atom-shell](https://github.com/atom/atom-shell) which has been renamed to the famous [Electron](https://github.com/electron/electron) because it is now a general framework to write any kind of desktop web applications.

-> Electron lets you write cross-platform desktop applications using JavaScript, HTML and CSS.
+> Electron lets us write cross-platform desktop applications using JavaScript, HTML and CSS.
 It is based on NodeJS and Chromium and is used by the Atom editor and many other apps.

 It's still actively under development, sure they will enhance speed^[Since this writing Feb 2015, they work on it and did a great job] and add powerful features Atom will benefit from.

-If you're interested in Atom, check out their blog to learn more things : http://blog.atom.io/
+Interested in Atom?
+They have a nice blog to learn more things: http://blog.atom.io/

 They are a lot of packages I didn't mentioned.
 I didn't even talked about the themes, the git integration, and about some nice packages to have such as :